 d) Management of University outside work contracts

-General requirements for management of contracts are specified in the policy on management of contracts and MOU’s (G/6.1), and must be complied with in regard to a University outside work contract.
+General requirements for management of contracts are specified in the policy, Management of contracts, deeds and memoranda of understanding (A/1.6), and must be complied with in regard to a University outside work contract.

 e) Disbursement of income

 Disbursement of income arising from University outside work is based on actual, not budgeted, revenue and costs.
 Disbursements of surplus funds shall only occur after all costs have been attributed against the income for which charges are prioritised in the following order:

 - indirect costs (refer University overhead charge on gross income for the contract: Finance Manual (QUT staff access only))

 - actual direct non-labour costs